Quantum Computation of Reactions on Surfaces Using Local Embedding: Methods

 \section{Methods}

-\subsubsection{Geometry Optimization}
+\subsection{Geometry Optimization}

-Geometry optimization in the plane-wave basis was performed using the Quantum ESPRESSO (QE) package~\cite{QE-2009}.
-The \textit{hcp} Mg(0001) surface was modeled using a slab of four Mg layers with 16 atoms each and a slab thickness of 7.8 \r{A} having 10.5 \r{A} of vacuum separation between periodic images.
-Mg atoms in the two lowermost layers were kept fixed in their bulk-like positions, whereas the top two layers were free to relax, thus being able to respond to occurring forces due to surface effects or adsorption of the water molecule or its fragments.
+We performed geometry optimizations using plane-wave bases with Quantum ESPRESSO~\cite{QE-2009} (QE) v6.3.
+We modeled the \textit{hcp} Mg(0001) surface using a slab of 4 Mg layers with 16 atoms per layer, having a thickness of 7.8 \r{A} having 10.5 \r{A} of vacuum separation between periodic images.
+Mg atoms in the 2 bottom layers were kept fixed in their positions, and those in the 2 top layers were allowed to relax.

-All calculations were performed with Perdew-Wang 91 gradient-corrected exchange–correlation functional~\cite{burke1998derivation}, along with scalar-relativistic, Vanderbilt ultra-soft pseudo-potential~\cite{vanderbilt1990soft} and a 30/360 Ry cutoff for wavefunction/density plane wave expansion. $\vett{K}$-point convergence tests were performed for the optimized reactant and product geometries for grid density up to 8$\times$8$\times$1 (See Supplementary Section S2).
-From $\vett{k}$-point sampling using plane-waves, a full sampling of $4\times4\times1$ $\vett{k}$-points was observed to be less than 1.6 kcal/mol away from the results of $\vett{k}$-point sampling with $8\times8\times1$ grid.
+We performed calculations with the Perdew-Wang 91 DFT functional~\cite{burke1998derivation}, the scalar-relativistic Vanderbilt ultra-soft pseudo-potential~\cite{vanderbilt1990soft}, and a 30/360 Ry cutoff for wavefunction/density plane-wave expansion.
+We tested Brillouin zone convergence, for the optimized reactant and product geometries, using meshes of up to \bzmesh{8}{8}{1} $\vett{k}$ points (see the SI).
+Results from \bzmesh{4}{4}{1} and \bzmesh{8}{8}{1} meshes are within 1.6 kcal/mol of each other.